DataInscikit/Movie_Correlation_Project/README.md

 The <b> Movie Correlation project </b> aimed to generate a correlation matrix to determine highly correlated features in the movies.csv dataset.
-The features budget and gross earnings have a high correlation, whereas the company and budget have a low correlation value.
 </br>
 <p> First import pandas, seaborn, and matplotlib libraries.
 Then read in the data found on the Kaggle website
 (https://www.kaggle.com/datasets/danielgrijalvas/movies?resource=download) and display the first 5 rows of data.</p>